 Common sense says you can lay however many tofu stir-fries you like on that cafeteria tray; outside his eight hours in school, Junior’s gonna be bombarded by a world in which Burger King’s expanding into brunch, KFC’s latest sandwich features bacon and cheese nestled between two slabs of fried chicken, and Taco Bell thinks we need Fourth Meal, because the three we have just aren’t enough.
 Hell, the only place he’s safe from SuperSizing is at school.

 Barnard writes that school lunches are “ground zero in the war against childhood obesity.”
 Uh-uh, Neil.
-Ground zero is the giant corporations that are more than willing to push Americans’ sorry-ass impulse control all the way to an early graveyard.
+Ground zero is the giant corporations that are more than willing to push Americans’ sorry-ass impulse control all the way to an early grave.
 The only reason everybody piles on the school lunch is because it’s something we have a shot at being able to change and control.
 The real differences won’t come until we hit those corporations where it hurts—not just with a sugar tax, but with salt and fat and cholesterol taxes, too.
 And while we’re at it, let’s outlaw the drive-thru.
 If I’ve got to have that Angus Bacon & Cheese burger, at least make me walk to the counter for it.